ssmirr/appdev-chapters/continuous-delivery.md

 The `app.json` file is ignored during the regular `git push` deployment process, but it is respected during Review App deployment (and other [Platform API deployments](https://devcenter.heroku.com/articles/setting-up-apps-using-the-heroku-platform-api){:target="_blank"}, like if you want to include a ["Deploy to Heroku" button](https://devcenter.heroku.com/articles/heroku-button){:target="_blank"} in your README).

-For Review Apps, there's one thing particularly important about `app.json`: the ability to specify a command to run after the _initial_ deploy, as opposed to every _release_ (as in the `Procfile`).
+For Review Apps, there's one thing particularly important about `app.json`: the ability to specify a command to run only after the _initial_ deploy, as opposed to after every _release_ (as in the `Procfile`).
 This allows us to run e.g. `rails sample_data` automatically, which is a huge benefit for Review Apps (but we wouldn't want to do it for e.g. `production`).

 Here is a minimal example `app.json`: